vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 # Using nREPL

-You can start nREPL endpoints within a verticle by calling the `vertx.repl/start-repl` function.
+You can start nREPL endpoints within a verticle by calling the `vertx.repl/start` function.
 By default, it binds to a random port on localhost, or you can pass a port or port and host:

-    (repl/start-repl)
+    (repl/start)

-`start-repl` returns the id of the nREPL server, and can be passed to `vertx.repl/stop-repl` to shut it down.
+`start` returns the id of the nREPL server, and can be passed to `vertx.repl/stop` to shut it down.

 Any number of nREPL servers can be active at one time.
 The nREPL servers run inside of a worker verticle, so code evaluated in the repl